crazymutts/tomee-role/README.md

 DIRECTORY STRUCTURE.
 EXAMPLES: /usr/share/ansible/roles or ~/.ansible/roles

+LINUX ONLY as of 2022 & 2023.
+The initial author is NOT a Windows person in the slightest and has no access to other implementations of UNIX operating systems.

 Ensure java JRE is installed and you know the JRE_HOME value for it If running Debian/Ubuntu, ensure the "acl" package is installed Ensure SELinux is off